circuitar/Nanoshield_MRF/README.md

 - **SendString** + **ReceiveString** or **ReceiveStringIntoBuffer**: transfer a packet over the air containing one character string.
 - **SendPacket** + **ReceivePacket**: transfer an assembled packet over the air containing multiple types of data together.
 - **ReceiveBytes**: receives wireless packets, printing their content as a raw byte string.
 It also prints received signal strength and link quality indicators (RSSI and LQI).
 It can be used along with any of the **Send*** examples above.
+- **ReceiveWithInterrupt**: similar to ReceiveBytes, but reception is done using an interrupt signal.

 ---
 Copyright (c) 2015 Circuitar